 Dr. Imamichi has received his PhD from the CUNY Graduate Center in Environmental Psychology.At LaGuardia Community College, he has been teaching General Psychology, Environmental Psychology (Urban Studies), and Social Psychology (Capstone).His research interests include environmental competence, specifically how people deal with challenging tasks and environments (such as newcomers adjusting to their new environments and marathoners preparing for and running a marathon) and the links of health/well-being, environmental justice, and sustainability.
 Dr. Imamichi has served as the mentor of Researchers in Student Environments (RiSE), the mentor of Japanese heritage language scholars of the Luce Project, and the mentor of Psi Beta (Community College National Honor in Psychology). https://lagcc-cuny.digication.com/tomo_imamichi/Welcome/

-Dr. Shohat received her Ph.D in Developmental Psychology from Columbia University.
+Dr. Shohat received her Ph.D. in Developmental Psychology from Columbia University.
 She also received training in clinical psychology at the Postgraduate Center for Mental Health for two years.
 She joined the faculty of this college in 1985.
 She taught different courses in the discipline of psychology: General Psychology, Developmental Psychology I & ll, Abnormal Psychology, Personality and Group Dynamics.
 Over the years she served on and chaired many different committees.
-She has been serving as the chair of the Social Science Department for four terms.
+She has served as the Chair of the Social Science Department for six terms.

 Dr. Lisa Silverman received an A.B. in Psychology from Harvard University and a Ph.D. in Developmental Psychology from New York University.
 In her research, she examines contextual and sociocultural influences on development, acknowledging that both micro and macro level contexts shape individuals.
 Her more specific interests include exploring the connections between individuals’ relationships and their school experiences.
 For instance, Dr. Silverman has investigated the ways that family and peer contexts relate to friendship quality, social adjustment to school, and academic efficacy.
 While most of her research has focused on the experience of urban adolescents, Dr. Silverman has recently begun exploring issues that are more pertinent to emerging adults.
 She serves as Co-director for the Psychology Program and Faculty Mentor for the Psychology Club.